Finland's relations and development cooperation in Mozambique

 Outcomes of Finland’s development cooperation with Mozambique in 2021–2024

-In 2021-2024, Finland's bilateral development cooperation will focus mainly on supporting the education sector and developing good governance, gender equality and crisis resilience.
-Bilateral funding will also be used to advance the rights of women and girls and to promote opportunities in the private sector.
-The proposed support to Mozambique in 2021–2024 is EUR 58 million.
+In 2021-2024, Finland's bilateral development cooperation focused mainly on supporting the education sector and developing good governance, gender equality and crisis resilience.
+Bilateral funding was also used to advance the rights of women and girls and to promote opportunities in the private sector.
+The proposed support to Mozambique in 2021–2024 was EUR 58 million.

 Finland’s Country Programme for Development Cooperation in Mozambique (PDF, 953 KB)